-The label “alcoholic” isn’t exactly pleasing.
-That is why many people mask their drinking habits or call themselves “drunk” at the moment.
+The label “alcoholic” isn’t exactly what most people want to own.
+That is why many may mask their drinking habits or call themselves “drunk” at the moment.
 However, just calling someone drunk may pose as a blanket term for an actual problem.
 What is the difference between the two?

-Nowadays, it seems like everyone can have a good time recalling experiences where they were “drunk”, but hearing the label “alcoholic” will put most on the defensive.
+As drinking is considered a cultural norm, it seems like everyone can have a good time recalling experiences where they were “drunk”.
+Nonetheless, hearing the label “alcoholic” will put most on the defensive.
 It is true, being drunk and being alcoholic have their similarities, but there’s also a fine line that separates the two.

 Problem drinking is described as having unhealthy drinking habits.
 People who are problem drinkers often have a hard time controlling the amount of alcohol they consume when they do so, but they are not physically dependent.
 Some examples of problem drinkers would be: